-373. Deposition from office is the permanent removal of an individual from the office of elder or minister, and follows upon the confession or conviction of heresy or of gross immorality.
+373. Deposition is the removal of an individual from the office of elder or minister and follows upon the confession or conviction of one or more of the following offences: heresy; wilful, flagrant, or shameless immorality; a scandalous life; persistent and wilful refusal to submit to the courts of the church; or the pursuit of an obstinately divisive course within the church.
 Upon deposition, an elder is no longer considered an elder of the church and a minister is no longer considered a minister of the church. (see sections 252, 375, 441, Appendices A-67 and A-68)

-373.1 Deposition of a minister necessitates the dissolution of the pastoral tie and the striking of the minister's name from the roll of presbytery.
+373.1 Deposition of a minister necessitates the dissolution of the pastoral tie and the removing of the minister's name from the roll of presbytery.
 The sentence of deposition is read before the congregation, and the pastoral charge is declared vacant, except in the case where there is more than one minister on staff and the one position is declared vacant.